bcstp/hugosite/content/post/2021-nov-jill-glover.md

 ---
-title: "Nov. meeting: Jill Glover, SREC Committeewoman and Legislative Priorities reporter"
+title: "Nov. meeting: Jill Glover, SREC Committeewoman and Texas GOP Legislative Priorities reporter"
 date: 2021-11-10T21:02:08-06:00
 summary: "Jill authors the Republican Party of Texas weekly email The Legislative Priorities Report and is currently on a speaking tour with the Texas Conservative Mamas"
 description: "Jill authors the Republican Party of Texas weekly email The Legislative Priorities Report and is currently on a speaking tour with the Texas Conservative Mamas"